blandine/League-Of-Stones/README.md

 GET /users/unsubscribe
 Unsubscribe a connected user with email and password

-GET /login
+POST /login
 Connect a user with email and password

-GET /logout
+POST /logout
 Disconnect a connected user.
 Requires a header with a www-authenticate token

-GEt /users/amIConnected
+GET /users/amIConnected
 Returns email and name of the connected user

 ### MATCH

 GET /match/getMatch
-Returns all data about a match
+Return all data about a match

 GET /match/getAllMatch
+Return current status of all the matches

 GET /match/initDeck
 Send the player deck to the server.
 Requires a parameter deck with the cards array.

 GET /match/pickCard
-Returns a new card from the deck
+Return a new card from the deck

 GET /match/playCard
 Play a card